ozgur-git/socialapp/README.md

 - JavaScript
 - HTML
 - CSS
+- AWS

 # Setup
-Deploy it to Apache Tomcat by following commands
+To deploy it to Apache Tomcat by following commands
 - mvn clean install
 - mvn tomcat7:deploy

+You will need a separate MySQL Server.

+To deploy to the AWS cloud as Docker containers, please follow the guidelines https://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-basics.html